easezyc/WSDM2022-PTUPCDR/readme.md

 ## Reference

 ```
-Zhu Y, Tang Z, Liu Y, et al. Personalized Transfer of User Preferences for Cross-domain Recommendation[C].
-The 15th ACM International Conference on Web Search and Data Mining, 2022.
+Zhu, Yongchun, et al. "Personalized Transfer of User Preferences for Cross-domain Recommendation."
+Proceedings of the Fifteenth ACM International Conference on Web Search and Data Mining.
+2022.
 ```

 or in bibtex style:

 ```
-@inproceedings{zhu2022ptupcdr,
+@inproceedings{zhu2022personalized,
   title={Personalized Transfer of User Preferences for Cross-domain Recommendation},
-  author={Zhu, Yongchun and Tang, Zhenwei and Liu, Yudan and Zhuang, Fuzhen, and Xie, Ruobing and Zhang, Xu and Lin, Leyu and He, Qing},
+  author={Zhu, Yongchun and Tang, Zhenwei and Liu, Yudan and Zhuang, Fuzhen and Xie, Ruobing and Zhang, Xu and Lin, Leyu and He, Qing},
-  inproceedings={The 15th ACM International Conference on Web Search and Data Mining},
+  booktitle={Proceedings of the Fifteenth ACM International Conference on Web Search and Data Mining},
+  pages={1507--1515},
   year={2022}
 }
 ```